BBC Radio Derby: Overview

-Transmitters
+Technical

-104.5FM is the primary frequency for BBC Radio Derby, and comes from a 200 ft transmitting mast on Drum Hill, four miles north of the Derby City Centre, the other side of the A38 from Little Eaton, next to a Scout camp.
+104.5 MHz FM is the primary frequency for BBC Radio Derby, and comes from a 200 ft FM transmitting mast on Drum Hill, four miles north of the Derby City Centre, the other side of the A38 from Little Eaton, next to a Scout camp.
 This service used to come from the Sutton Coldfield transmitter.
-There is a transmitter for the Bakewell and Matlock areas based at Stanton Moor on 95.3 FM, and a relay of that frequency for the Buxton area on 96 FM.
+There is a second FM transmitter for the Bakewell and Matlock areas based at Stanton Moor on 95.3 MHz FM, and a third FM transmitter, which is relay of that frequency for the Buxton area on 96.0 MHz FM.

 Chesterfield, although located in Derbyshire, is served by BBC Radio Sheffield which has a dedicated relay transmitter in the town.
 Likewise, the north-western portion of the county taking in Glossop, Chapel-en-le-Frith, and Whaley Bridge, is served by BBC Radio Manchester.

-In addition, all of BBC Radio Derby's area is served via its medium wave service on 1116 kHz which comes from its transmitting mast at Burnaston, just south of the city, close to the Toyota car plant.
+In addition, all of BBC Radio Derby's area is served via its medium wave service on 1116 kHz (269 metres), which comes from its single 500W AM transmitter site at Burnaston, just south of the city, close to the Toyota car plant.

 The station broadcasts on DAB via the multiplex known as NOW Derbyshire.
 A local Derbyshire DAB licence was advertised by OFCOM in January 2007, and was awarded to "Now Digital" with an "on air" date originally planned for July 2008, which was delayed until July 2014.
-The multiplex is transmitted from five transmitter sites; Chesterfield, Drum Hill, Tibshelf, Stanton Moor, and Lichfield.
+The multiplex is transmitted from five transmitter sites; Drum Hill, Tibshelf, Stanton Moor, and Lichfield.
 There are also long-term plans for further transmitters at Buxton, Ashbourne, and Glossop.

-The station also broadcasts on Freeview TV channel 735 in the BBC East Midlands region.
+The station also broadcasts on Freeview TV channel 717 in the BBC East Midlands, BBC West Midlands and BBC Yorkshire regions.

-Other Output
+Other output

 BBC Radio Derby also streams online, to internet radios and via BBC Sounds where programmes from the past 28 days are available to listen.